galaxyproject/galaxy-hub/src/events/gccbosc2018/training/index.md

 ## Genome-wide sgRNA screen analysis using GALAXY

 Identify sgRNAs enriched in a screen with specific treatment.
 Raw data processing, mapping, MAGeCK-VISPR.

-## GATK4

-Training and presentations on the new version of GATK.

 ## Open workflow languages